3 common causes that are often overlooked

 Diet and reverse sneezing

-When I was a teenager, I suffered from such severe pollen allergies that I could not breathe through my nose for six months out of the year.
+When I was a teenager, I suffered from such severe pollen allergies that I could not breathe through my nose for six months of the year.
 Just try to hold your nose for a few seconds and then imagine that feeling persisting for six months!!
 Most of the time, I felt exhausted and ill.
-But then in my early twenties, I stumbled upon articles and books that suggested that our diet has a huge influence on environmental allergies and that grain, dairy and sugar have an especially strong effect.
+But then in my early twenties, I stumbled upon articles and books that suggested our diet has a huge influence on environmental allergies and that grain, dairy and sugar have an especially strong effect.

 Our dogs respond to a species inappropriate diet made of highly-processed ingredients the same way.
 Their nasal passages become congested and swollen and the likelihood of reverse sneezing rises dramatically.